robototes/robototes-website/README.md

 ##### Production mode

-Change ENV in the `configs.json` file or set the NODE_ENV environment variable to "production"
+Change DEBUG in the `configs.json` file/environment variables to false or set the NODE_ENV environment variable to "production"

 ```javascript
 npm run start-server // Runs the server on 8 workers